srchilde-coder/Telling-Stories-with-Data/final-project-part-two.md

 # User research

+In order to refine my story, I took into account who my audience is and the questions I plan to ask them in order to improve the clarity and impact.

 ## Target audience
 My target audience is:
 - graduate students, and therefore likely high achieving, highly motivated, and prone to stress